civican/legisinfo/44-1/bills/C-70/bill_text.md

     the terms and conditions that the judge considers advisable in the public interest.

+### Section 41.1

+  **(1)** The portion of section 24 of the Act before paragraph (a) is replaced by the following:

+### Section 24

+    Despite any other law, a warrant issued under section 21, 22.21 or 23

+  **(2)** Paragraph 24(a) of the Act is amended by striking out "or" at the end of subparagraph (i) and by replacing subparagraph (ii) with the following:

+    in the case of a warrant issued under section 22.21, to exercise the powers specified in the warrant for the purpose of obtaining information, records, documents or things of the type specified in the warrant, or

+    in the case of a warrant issued under section 23, to exercise the powers specified in the warrant for the purpose of removing the thing specified in the warrant; and

 ### Section 42

 Section 27 of the Act is replaced by the following:

 ### Section 27

-  ****(1)**** An application for a judicial authorization under section 11.13, **an application under section 20.3 for a preservation order, an application under section 20.4 for a production order**, an application under section 21, 21.1, **22.21** or 23 for a warrant, an application under section 22 or 22.1 for the renewal of a warrant or an application for an order under section 22.3 shall be **made ex parte and** heard in private in accordance with regulations made under section 28.
+  **(1)** An application for a judicial authorization under section 11.13, an application under section 20.3 for a preservation order, an application under section 20.4 for a production order, an application under section 21, 21.1, 22.21 or 23 for a warrant, an application under section 22 or 22.1 for the renewal of a warrant or an application for an order under section 22.3 shall be made ex parte and heard in private in accordance with regulations made under section 28.

-  **(2)** An application under section 20.5 for the revocation or variation of a production order shall be heard in private in accordance with regulations made under section 28.
+  **(2)** An application under section 20.5 for the revocation or variation of a production order may be heard in private in accordance with regulations made under section 28.

 ### Section 43

   **(1)** Paragraphs 28(a) and (b) of the Act are replaced by the following:

-    prescribing the form of judicial authorizations that may be issued under section 11.13 and of warrants that may be issued under section 21, 21.1, **22.21** or 23;
+    prescribing the form of judicial authorizations that may be issued under section 11.13 and of warrants that may be issued under section 21, 21.1, 22.21 or 23;

-    governing the practice and procedure of, and security requirements applicable to, hearings of applications for judicial authorization under section 11.13, for warrants that may be issued under section 21, 21.1, **22.21** or 23, for renewals of those warrants and for orders that may be made under section **20.3, 20.4 or** 22.3;
+    governing the practice and procedure of, and security requirements applicable to, hearings of applications for judicial authorization under section 11.13, for warrants that may be issued under section 21, 21.1, 22.21 or 23, for renewals of those warrants and for orders that may be made under section 20.3, 20.4 or 22.3;

   **(2)** Section 28 of the Act is amended by striking out "and" at the end of paragraph (b.1) and by adding the following after that paragraph: